-As mentioned in the November 2020 Pension Finance Update, pensions experienced their strongest month of the year.
-The average duration 7 annuity purchase interest rates increased 4 basis points and average duration 15 rates increased 1 basis point since last month as seen in the below graph titled Annuity Purchase Interest Rates.
+As mentioned in the October 2020 Pension Finance Update, pensions generally lost ground in October driven by lower stock prices.
+The average duration 7 annuity purchase interest rates increased 3 basis points and average duration 15 rates increased 8 basis points since last month as seen in the below graph titled Annuity Purchase Interest Rates.

 Pension plans have experienced unprecedented volatility in 2020.
 While the market volatility has caused the treasury rates to drop dramatically, the spread between treasury bonds and the bonds insurance companies invest in have widened.
 The widening of this spread typically tells us that now would be a good time for pension plans to purchase annuities.
 Furthermore, we’ve observed aggressive pricing from the insurance companies in 2020.
 We have completed several annuity purchases in 2020 where the retiree premium matched GAAP liabilities.

 Pension plan funded statuses have generally declined in 2020 and PBGC premiums will increase in 2021.
 Now may be the perfect time for your plan to reduce premiums by reducing headcounts.